What is Hand Transplant for Congenital Limb Loss and Its Cost?

 India is emerging as a global hub for complex transplant surgeries due to its skilled surgeons and accessibility of the treatment.
 The hand transplant surgery is an extremely complex and high-cost procedure.

 • Pre-surgery Tests: The patient must undergo various tests before the actual procedure, such as a blood test, imaging and evaluations.
 It ensures that the patient is suitable for the surgery.
-The cost of these tests can range between 50,000 to Rs.
+The cost of these tests can range between Rs.
+50,000 to Rs.
 1,00,000 in India.

 • Rehabilitation and Physiotherapy: After the hand transplant surgery, the patient needs rehabilitation.
 It helps them to regain functionality, mobility and strength.
-This process can take months or even years, and it includes physical therapy, occupational therapy, etc. The cost of the rehabilitation process can range between 1,00,000 to Rs.
+This process can take months or even years, and it includes physical therapy, occupational therapy, etc. The cost of the rehabilitation process can range between Rs.
+1,00,000 to Rs.
 5,00,000 per year.

 These costs include donor hand procurement, surgery, hospitalisation, immunosuppressive medications, and rehabilitation.